szhou0202/cpsc478_Final_Proj/README.md

-See previz.c and helpers.h for the majority of my code.
+See previz/previz.c and previz/helpers.h for the majority of my code.
+See the movie under previz/frames/ for my final movie :D